Fushimi-Inari shrine and its multi-gates in Kyoto. Japanese overkill at work. Photo by Azurfrog

 One day?
 If you are short of time then an official sightseeing package is the practical choice, typically a tour including Nijo Castle, Ryoanji temple, Golden Pavilion, Kyoto Gosho (Imperial Palace Park), Kyoto Handicraft Centre, Heian Shrine, Sanjusangendo Hall and Kiyomizu Temple.

-Alternatively hike the Higashiyama Kiyomizu-dera walking route, a great way to sample some of Kyoto’s major sights and classic neighbourhoods.
+Alternatively hike the Higashiyama Kiyomizu-dera walking route, a great way to sample some of the city’s major sights and classic neighbourhoods.

 See Kyoto Walks